okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/android/opensignin.md

 To run your app on an Android virtual device (emulator) during development:

-1. Set the requirement for a hardware-backed key store to false by calling `setRequireHardwareBackedKeyStore(false)` while creating the `Okta.WebAuthBuilder()` instance (not required for real devices).
+1. Set the requirement for a hardware-backed key store to false by calling `setRequireHardwareBackedKeyStore(false)` while creating the `Okta.WebAuthBuilder()` instance inside `AuthClient.java` (not required for real devices).
+The code you added earlier contains a commented-out copy of the line you need, so you can uncomment it if required.

 2. Install a supported browser APK, such as the [Firefox APK](https://github.com/mozilla-mobile/fenix/releases) using the [Android Debug Bridge (ADB)](https://developer.android.com/studio/command-line/adb).